Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Recommender.md

 **Social Recommendation**

 We present a novel framework for studying recommendation algorithms in terms of the ‘jumps’ that they make to connect people to artifacts.
-This approach emphasizes reachability via an algorithm within the `implicit graph structure` underlying a recommender dataset and allows us to consider questions relating algorithmic parameters to properties of the datasets.
+This approach emphasizes reachability via an algorithm within the `implicit graph structure` underlying a recommender dataset and allows us to consider questions relating algorithmic parameters to properties of the datasets.

 |Evolution of the Recommender Problem|
 |:---:|